Reader Question · Managing Up

 What to actually do more of

-These are all things that will get you rated “proactive” on your next review with zero landmine risk:
+These will get you rated “proactive” on your next review with zero landmine risk:

-- Send a Friday recap.
+1. Send a Friday recap.
 Five lines.
 What shipped, what’s next, what’s at risk, one question, one ask.
 Takes 10 minutes.
-Your manager will love you.

-- Take notes in meetings you’re in, and send the action items after.
+3. Take notes in meetings, send action items after.
 This gets noticed at a comical rate.

-- Close the loop on things that are vaguely assigned to the team.
+5. Close the loop on things vaguely assigned to the team.
 If nobody owns a follow-up, grab it.

-None of those require you to make a unilateral change anywhere.
+None of these require you to make a unilateral change anywhere.
 All of them read as “proactive” in a way your manager can articulate at review time.

 The line to steal

 “You’ve mentioned a few times that you’d like me to be more proactive.
-Can you give me one or two specific examples of what that would look like — either from me, or from someone on the team you think does it well?”
+Can you give me one or two specific examples — either from me, or from someone on the team you think does it well?”

 For the rhythm that makes “proactive” visible without the landmines, use the Status update template.
 For the meeting structure where the calibration conversation lives, use the Manager 1:1 agenda.